Xfinity Remote Flashes Green Then Red: Causes and Easy Fixes

 🕵️♀️ Solutions to Remove Obstructions

-2. Check Line of Sight: Ensure there’s a clear line of sight between your remote and the TV’s IR receiver.
-This means no objects should block the path.
+2. Confirm line of sight between the remote and the TV’s IR receiver.

 Xfinity XR11 Remote